robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 If all elements in a container are floated, its height will collapse to 0.
 This is corrected by a clearfix.

 **There is never a reason, under any circumstance to use floats anymore.**

+# Describe `z-index` and how stacking context is formed
+The `z-index` property controls vertical stacking order of elements that overlap.
+It only works on elements with a `position` property that is anything but `static`.